 Once email alerts are enabled, the best way to test/verify that they are working is to submit a few test posts, and enter a different email address for each test post.
 So it is important obviously that the form include the Email field, so users can enter their email (otherwise WP does not know where to send the alert).
 The key is to make sure that you test using different email addresses, because it is common for 3rd-party services to block legit email messages.
 So use some domain based emails, etc.

-Email is well-known to be rife with problems.
-There are many details involved with sending and receiving email, and everything must be lined up and working properly for email to be sent and received successfully.
+Email in general is well-known to be rife with problems.
+There are many factors involved with sending and receiving email, and everything must be lined up and working properly for email to be sent and received successfully.
 If even one little detail is out of place or misconfigured, email will fail.
 This is true in general, and applies also to plugins that send email, like USP Pro, Blackhole Pro, and many others.

 With that in mind, here are some things to check when troubleshooting email-alert functionality: